There’s undeniable mutual respect when Māori and Chinese enterprises do business together.

 With the shared cultural values between our two cultures, developing closer relations is more seamless and paves the way for easier opportunities in business.

-I’ve experienced this first hand when working for Chinese organisations and this mutual respect helped me to fit in with my past marketing roles when living in Shanghai and working for China Southern Airlines in New Zealand.
+I’ve experienced this first hand when working for Chinese organizations and this mutual respect helped me to fit in with my past marketing roles when living in Shanghai and working for China Southern Airlines in New Zealand.

 Throughout my career, I’ve had the opportunity to help many Kiwis build relationships in China and I’ve learned that for any business entering China, it’s critical you understand the cultural differences, and adapt your approach accordingly.